agdturner/mxg/README.md

 MXG is built, packaged and deployed using [Node](https://nodejs.org/) and [Parcel](https://parceljs.org/).
 The main source code is [TypeScript](https://www.typescriptlang.org/).
 There are also [JSON](https://www.json.org/json-en.html) configuration files and a [Web Worker](https://en.wikipedia.org/wiki/Web_worker) [JavaScript](https://en.wikipedia.org/wiki/JavaScript) file.

+The 3D rendering of any molecules with coordinates is provded by 3DMol.js which incorporates code from GLmol, Three.js, and jQuery and is licensed under a BSD-3-Clause license.
+For more details on 3DMol.js please visit the GitHub repository: [https://github.com/3dmol/3Dmol.js](https://github.com/3dmol/3Dmol.js)

 ## Contributing
 - Community contribution will be facilitated in future, but for the time being, development is being done by a closed group...